-So you want to travel to Thailand?
-You’re not alone!
-And that’s because Thailand is worth all of the type.
-I may be biased because Thailand is my favourite country in the world but most people who visit will agree with me that it is an incredible country.
+Let me tell you that Thailand is worth all of the type.
+I may be biased because Thailand is one of my favourite countries in the world.

 The food is more than delicious, the people are as friendly as people say they are and the pictures you’ve seen online, well, they’re even better in person.

 From the mountains in the north to the islands in the south and the mega-city of Bangkok in the middle, Thailand is a country full of diverse landscapes, every flavour of food and surprises around every corner.
 Plus there are so many things to do in Thailand.

 Your dollar with stretch far, you will be continually entertained and you will gaze in amazement pretty much around every corner.

 But enough of me talking about how great Thailand is, let me tell you how to plan a trip to Thailand and exactly what to do in Thailand.

 Thailand Fast Facts

 Population: 69 million